Pushy Random Walk: A Minimal Model for Transport in Deformable Media

 \keywords{tracer-media interactions, phase transition, diffusion, subdiffusion}

-The ``ant in a labyrinth"~\cite{deGennes1976} is a colloquial term for a random walk that moves in a medium with a fixed density of obstacles.
+The “ant in a labyrinth”~\cite{deGennes1976} is a colloquial term for a random walk that moves in a medium with a fixed density of obstacles.
 If their density is low, the mean-square displacement of the walk grows linearly with time, but with a diminished amplitude as the obstacle density increases.
 When the obstacle density is high, the walk is confined to a finite domain.
 When the accessible region for the walk is at the percolation threshold, anomalous behavior arises in which the mean-square displacement grows sublinearly with time.
 This unusual behavior sparked considerable interest in percolation-controlled anomalous diffusion (see, e.g., \cite{deGennes1976,AlexanderOrbach1982,GefenAharonyAlexander1983,HavlinNossal1984,Kesten1986,HavlinBenAvraham1987,GrimmettKestenZhang1993,stauffer2018introduction,Barlow2004}).

 Models of this genre assume the environment contains immobile obstacles.
-Recent experiments by Altshuler et al.~\cite{Altshuler2024} reveal qualitatively new behavior arises when obstacles can be displaced by collisions with a random walker.
-As a first step toward understsanding this coupling, Bonomo et al.~\cite{Lauber2023,Lauber2024} introduced the \emph{Sokoban} random walk, in which the walk can displace at most single obstacles.
-This coupling has a strong dynamical consequence: in one and two dimensions the Sokoban walk inevitably becomes trapped after a finite displacement, with the typical travel distance decreasing as the obstacle density increases~\cite{Lauber2023,singh2026sokoban}.
+Recent experiments by Altshuler \textit{et al.}~\cite{Altshuler2024} reveal qualitatively new behavior arises when obstacles can be displaced by collisions with a random walker.
+As a first step toward understanding this coupling, Bonomo \textit{et al.}~\cite{Lauber2023,Lauber2024} introduced the \emph{Sokoban} random walk, in which the walk can displace at most single obstacles.
+This coupling has a strong dynamical consequence: in one, two, and three dimensions the Sokoban walk inevitably becomes trapped after a finite displacement~\cite{Lauber2023,singh2026sokoban,shitrit2026pushing}, with the typical travel distance decreasing as the obstacle density increases~\cite{Lauber2023,shitrit2026pushing}.

 In contrast, in the experiments of Ref.~\cite{Altshuler2024}, the tracer can push \emph{clusters} of obstacles.
-The effective resistance to tracer motion increases with cluster size, making larger rearrangements progressively harder.
+The effective resistance to tracer motion increases with cluster size, making larger rearrangements progressively harder to achieve.
 A basic question arises: what is the tracer dynamics in such a medium?
-The goal of this letter is to determine some intriguing features of this dynamics through the pushy random walk model that we introduce below.
+The goal of this Letter is to determine some intriguing features of this dynamics through the pushy random walk model that we introduce below.